Skip to main content

 The U.S. Census Bureau's Population Estimates offer both annual and multi-year population change data by county.

 The U.S. Census Bureau's American Community Survey releases data every year.
 For larger communities, annual estimates can be compared from year to year.
-For smaller population areas, where multi-year estimates are released, care must be taken when comparing overlapping estimates.
+For smaller population areas, where multi-year estimates are released, care must be taken when comparing estimates over time.

 How can I compare data for one geographic region or area to another?
 Why would I want to?

-In comparing data from different geographic areas, it is important to be sure that you are comparing similar data - that is, that it was collected using the same methods and for the same time period.
+In comparing data from different geographic areas, it is important to be sure that you are comparing similar data — that is, that it was collected for the same geographic level, using the same methods, and for the same time period.
 Many of the data sources identified here offer data for each state or for each county, allowing you to compare how different areas are faring.
 This can be helpful, for example, in arguing to funding agencies that there is an unusual need in your area that is important to address.

 What should I be aware of when seeking to compare data from different sources?